laaibaakmal/resfrac_project/readme.txt

 trend_data.csv: The trend pressure data.

 After processing, the program will also plot the observed, trend, and detrended data for visualization.
+Close or save plot after viewing to finish running the program.

 Logging
 Any errors encountered during the processing are logged in the logs/errors.log file.